 Credit parameters and tolerance levels are clearly defined and reflected in governing procedures and policies.
 The Bank offers a spread of banking products common to the banking industry, with a specific focus on small- and medium-sized businesses, across a wide variety of industries.
+No specific targeting of the broader personal retail-based market is done.
+However, the Private Bank was launched during the year and it will specifically target entrepreneurs with the view to ultimately acquiring their business accounts.
+To manage the related credit risk, a new Head of Credit: Private Bank was appointed at the beginning of the year with the post reporting to the Head of Credit.

-While personal market products are also offered, no specific targeting of the broader personal retail-based market is undertaken.
-The primary risks encountered are associated with the lending of money and the issuing of contingent financial or performance guarantees to third parties on behalf of customers.
-Dependent upon the risk profile of the customer, the risk inherent in the product offering and the track record/payment history of the client, varying types and levels of security are taken to mitigate credit-related risks.
+Dependent upon the risk profile of the customer, the risk inherent in the product offering and the track record/payment history of the customer, varying types and levels of security are taken to mitigate credit-related risks.
 Clean or unsecured lending will only be considered for financially strong borrowers.

-Counterparties to derivatives expose the Bank to credit-related losses in the event of non-performance.
+Counterparties to derivatives expose the Bank to creditrelated losses in the event of non-performance.
 The counterparties to these contracts are financial institutions.
 The Bank continually monitors its positions and the credit ratings of its counterparties, and limits the value of contracts it enters into with any one party to within pre-approved transactional limits.

 At year-end, the Bank did not have any significant concentration of risk that had not been adequately provided for.
-There were no material exposures in advances made to foreign entities at year end.
+There were no material exposures in advances made to foreign entities at year-end.
+The Bank does not lend to foreign-registered companies but does provide banking to a number of locally registered companies that have foreign shareholding and, occasionally, to CGD group companies operating in certain African countries.

-A portfolio analysis report is prepared and presented to the RMC analysing the performance and make-up of the book, including customer, geographic and segment concentration.
+A portfolio analysis report is prepared and presented to the RMC analysing the performance and make-up of the book, including customer, geographic, segment and product concentration.

 The Bank has adopted a conservative approach to credit granting, within a specifically defined and structured approval process.
 The granting of credit is managed via a mandated approval process, whereby levels of credit approval are determined by the experience of the mandated individual, with dual or multiple sign-off on all material values.
 An ongoing weekly review is also undertaken by the CREDCOM of all new and renewal proposals for lending in excess of R2 million (in aggregate).
-In addition, an early warning system is applied to actively manage all accounts within the risk structure.
-The system identifies a number of characteristics relating to the performance of the accounts and, based on various predefined algorithms, flags issues of concern.
-Monitoring is done by the Portfolio Management Department, and any concerns are raised with the Credit Department and Business or Commercial banking units.
+Adverse behavioural patterns such as continual excesses above approved limits are monitored closely by the Credit department and discussed at the weekly CREDCOM meeting with appropriate actions being taken.